snikch/musicmanager/README.md

 * [ ] `create-following-playlist` Creates a playlist of all songs from followed Spotify artists that were released after a given date (persisted after running to allow continuous running of the command)
 * [ ] `find-longer` Find longer versions of songs in Spotify (such as the extended mix).
-* [ ] `find-longer` Add beatport support since Spotify often only has radio edits
+* [ ] `find-longer` Add beatport support since Spotify often only has radio edits from iTunes
-* [ ] `remove-unwanted` Remove local files with a specific tag from all Spotify playlists, delete local file and remove from iTunes
 * [ ] `backpropagate-tags` Push tags from local files back to Spotify playlists